unspecifier/quizzler/src/markdown/nha-modules.md

 A billing and coding specialist is reviewing insurance eligibility for a 49-year-old patient who has end-stage renal disease and multiple third-party payers.
 The specialist should recognize that which of the following payers is the primary?

-© Workers' comp
+- ❌ Workers' comp

-INCORRECT

 A patient who is under the age of 65 years old and has a qualifying disability or end-stage renal disease is eligible for primary coverage through Medicare even though they have not met the usual starting age of 65.
 Workers’ compensation would not be appropriate for end-stage renal disease.

-© Medicare
+- ✅ Medicare

-CORRECT ine

 A patient who is under the age of 65 years old and has a qualifying disability or end-stage renal disease is eligible for primary coverage through Medicare even though they have not met the usual starting age of 65.

-© Medicaid
+- ❌ Medicaid

-INCORRECT

 A patient who is under the age of 65 years old and has a qualifying disability or end-stage renal disease is eligible for primary coverage through Medicare even though they have not met the usual starting age of 65.
 They are not eligible for coverage through Medicaid solely based on their diagnosis.

-© tc
+- ❌ tc

-INCORRECT

 A patient who is under the age of 65 years old and has a qualifying disability or end-stage renal disease is eligible for primary coverage through Medicare even though they have not met the usual starting age of 65.They are not eligible for coverage through TRICARE solely due to their diagnosis, TRICARE is intended for